ArtemPodloboshnikov/ChimneySweep/README.md

 <h3 id="windows">Windows</h3>

-For Windows, you can build a portable version if you add "portable" to the array in the win -> target field.
+For Windows, you can build a portable version if you add "portable" to the array in the `build -> win -> target field`.

 <h3 id="linux">Linux</h3>